Should a Christian practice food storage? Let’s turn to the Bible for our answer.

 All preparations should be made with the intent to share both food and the good news with the less fortunate, our neighbors who are truly in need, and the vulnerable in our society (elderly, orphan, widow, handicapped, physically infirm, etc.).
 There are plenty of examples in the Bible that speak to this, but the one that is both comforting and chilling can be found in Matthew 25:31-46 where Jesus talks about the sheep and the goats – those that took care of the stranger or their neighbor and those that did not.
 After reading the passage, there is no doubt in my mind that we must maintain our food stores with an open hand.

 Sadly, there always has been and will always be those who do not feel the need to prepare nor be ready to share.
+They have not carefully considered the question of should a Christian practice food storage.
 God knew this would be the case and so He gave us several reminders in scripture that speak about the fool as the one who is not prepared:

 Proverbs 21:20 – “There is precious treasure and oil in the dwelling of the wise, but a foolish man swallows it up.”